AluMosaics – starting a masterpiece

 My board is approximately 4 feet by 2 feet wide, and I don’t want to have to keep it on a table for weeks as I work on it.
 To keep it out of the way and also make it easier to work on, I came up with a quick trick for making an impromptu easel.
 I got a couple of removable Command wire hooks and stuck them to my wall, then propped the board up on them.

 Finally, it was time to start adding the mosaic tiles!
 First, I had to make them.
 I went back to the DVD for specific direction, and used the measurements Jeff indicates.
 Using his scoring technique, I ended up with sheets of aluminum that I could just bend gently to snap apart.
 It’s amazing how easily the scored metal cuts, and how perfect and smooth the edges are.

-I have to take a moment to mention the special templates that you can by on the AluMosaics site.
+I have to take a moment to mention the special templates that the AluMosaics folks have available.
 They make the tile cutting process so much easier and the tile size more consistent.
 Seriously, they are worth every penny.
 It didn’t take me long to create a bunch of tiles so that I could finally add some color to my board.

 I printed my design onto a piece of card stock for easy reference, identified the area where I wanted to start, and placed me first tile.
 It was so exciting!

 Then I just couldn’t stop until My Honey dragged me away for dinner.
 Searching through the tiles for just the right piece was so fun, and I was amazed at how the paintbrush came together as I added more and more tiles.